RBornat/jape/distrib/CommonBuildResources/Linux/README_INSTALL.md

 # How to install Jape on Linux

-To install Jape, you must run/launch/execute the file `installJape.sh`.
+By unpacking LinuxJape.tgz, you have created a directory `LinuxJape` containing this file, `installJape.sh` and `.data`.
+To install Jape, you must run/launch/execute `installJape.sh`.

-`installJape.sh`, when it runs, will do all the work and leave you with an `examples` directory and a new control file `runJape.sh`, and it will start Jape.
+`installJape.sh`, when it runs, will setup Jape and leave you with Jape's `examples` and a new control file `runJape.sh`.
+It will also start Jape.

+Once Jape is setup you can move `examples` and `runJape.sh` anywhere you like, and delete the `LinuxJape` directory if you like.

 ## 1. If Ubuntu is your Linux and Gnome is your GUI (it probably is)